adamtrilling/blog-posts/simple_bdd/part2.md

 # Feature-Driven Development, Step By Step

-Having seen an introduction to feature-driven development using RSpec and SimpleBDD, let's use it to constrct a web app, step-by-step.
+Having seen an introduction to feature-driven development using RSpec and SimpleBDD ([part 1](https://github.com/adamtrilling/blog-posts/blob/master/simple_bdd/part1.md) of this series), let's use it to construct a to-do list web app, step-by-step.
 This isn't going to be a complicated app, but it will illustrate the process.

 ## Basic Setup